tmalsburg/DogWhistle/thoughts.md

 	- deutsches Staatsvolk: die Aufnahme in das deutsche Staatsvolk, die definitiven Charakter hat, an strenge Bedingungen zu knüpfen
 ==> Die Aufnahme in das deutsche Staatsvolk ist an strenge Bedingungen geknüpft. / Der Erwerb der deutschen Staatsbürgerschaft ist an strenge Bedingungen geknüpft.

-Control materials:

-Also include stims where everybody agrees on racism.

-We need to include a couple of target materials that we can use to exclude participants who are not taking the task seriously.
-E.g., clearly racist statements (exclude participants that do not give high-enough "racist" ratings; clearly green statements (exclude participants that do not give high-enough "green" ratings))

-Response task:
+- Controls:
+	- Type 1: stimuli where everybody would agree that the expression is racist; this will allow us to exclude participants not attending to the task, but it also provides a point of comparison for PDWs
+	- Type 2: stimuli where everybody would agree that the expression is, e.g., green (exclude participants not giving high enough "green" ratings)

+- Fillers: to distract participants from the target stims

-Each participant reads
+- Each participant reads
 	- target stimuli with PDWs
 	- target stimuli without PDWs
 	- control stimuli (for exclusion)
 	- filler stimuli (for distraction)

-The response questions are a bunch of boxes that can be selected and slider ratings:

-PERHAPS WE SHOULD FIRST PRESENT THE TARGET STIM WITH PDW AND COLLECT LABELS!
+#### Procedure

+- On each trial, a participant reads a stimulus and rates the following:
+	- speakers' age, gender, education
+	- which attributes (on a slider?)? **establish through pretest?**
-- Wie rassistisch ist [speaker]? rassistisch -- neutral -- nicht rassistisch
+		- rassistisch
-- Wie umweltbewusst ist [speaker]? umweltbewusst -- neutral -- nicht umweltbewusst
+		- umweltbewusst
-- Wie wie gebildet ist [speaker]?
+		- gebildet

-Attribute: Alter, Geschlecht, Bildung, Wahl-O-Mat Fragen (sowohl rassistisch-relevante wie auch irrelevante)
+	- what would the speaker answer on the following questions
+		- Das Recht anerkannter Flüchtlinge auf Familiennachzug soll abgeschafft werden.
+		- Das Tragen eines Kopftuchs soll Beamtinnen im Dienst generell erlaubt sein.
+		- In Deutschland soll es generell möglich sein, neben der deutschen eine zweite Staatsbürgerschaft zu haben.
+		- Islamische Verbände sollen als Religionsgemeinschaften staatlich anerkannt werden können.
+		- Asyl soll weiterhin nur politisch Verfolgten gewährt werden.

 #######